collaborationFactory/cplace-asc/README.md

 # cplace-asc

-`cplace-asc` is the cplace assets compiler toolchain used to compile TypeScript and LESS sources into their JavaScript and CSS counterparts.
+`cplace-asc` is the new cplace assets compiler toolchain used to compile TypeScript and LESS sources into their JavaScript and CSS counterparts as well as compress multiple CSS files into a single file.

 ## Usage